Energy Boosting Green Smoothie

 - 2 handfuls of super or power greens (spinach and/or kale is fine too)

 - ½ cucumber sliced (I like to keep the peel on so I try to buy organic)

-- 1 or 2 stalks of celery sliced
+- 1 2 stalks of celery sliced

-- 1 orange, cut peel away, leaving white stuff on, and then chop
+- 1 orange (cut peel away, leaving white stuff on, and then chop)

-- 1 – 2 tsp of coconut oil
+- 1 or 2 scoops of collagen powder

 - A chunk or two of banana (optional)

-Add ingredients to the blender in the order listed.
+- Add ingredients to the blender in the order listed.
 I find the blending easier when the greens go in first and the chunkier things on top.

-Start blender on slow.
+- Start blender on slow.
 This is so important.
 If you forget and go to high to quickly, sometimes the ingredients get stuck or worse the top can blow off and smoothie goes every where!

 This makes a gorgeous bright green drink.
 It’s not too sweet.
 Sometimes I add a chunk or two of banana to sweeten it up.
 But I usually forget and I like it just fine.
 If you want something even tarter, you could swap a lemon for the orange.
 But I am partial to the orange in this.